-Location.
 Locate the pull-down menu at or near the top of the page.
 This location is highly visible, increasing the likelihood that the visitor will see it.
 Scanning studies for pages in left-to-right scripts show that positioning to the top right increases visibility.
 Furthermore, an increasing number of Web sites have located their global gateways in this location, conditioning Web users to come to expect it here.

 Certainly avoid putting the list at the bottom of the page so that it doesn't appear in the first screenful of information (and bear in mind that one screenful can be a different amount for different users).

-Labeling.
-Come up with a graphic design to serve as a label for the pull-down menu.
 You cannot expect Web users who are not fluent in English to understand "Select language".
 Universally recognized icons communicate to people regardless of what language they speak.
 In an ideal world there would be a widely recognized symbol for this.
 That time is still not here, though globe icons seem to be becoming more popular.

 Examples of possible graphics would include globes, iconic facial profiles with lines to indicate speech, alphabetic characters from multiple scripts (especially for links to translations), etc.